chef/chef-web-docs/chef_master/source/resource_mdadm.rst

 ``raid_device``
    **Ruby Type:** String

    The name of the RAID device.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``retries``
    **Ruby Type:** Integer | **Default Value:** ``0``